Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

 - Why does over-smoothing happen?

     - We knew the embedding of a node is determined by its receptive field.
 If two nodes have highly-overlapped receptive fields, then their embeddings are highly similar.
-    - Stack many GNN layers -> nodes will have highly overlapped receptive fields -> node embeddings will be highly similar -> suffer from the oversmoothing problem
+    - Stack many GNN layers &rarr; nodes will have highly overlapped receptive fields &rarr; node embeddings will be highly similar &rarr; suffer from the over-smoothing problem

 - Design GNN Layer Connectivity